Harold Ramirez Player Props: Rays vs. Pirates

 Harold Ramirez At The Plate

-- Ramirez is hitting .329 with four doubles, a triple, five home runs and seven walks.
+- Ramirez is batting .342 with four doubles, a triple, six home runs and eight walks.

+- Ramirez has reached base via a hit in 15 games this year (of 22 played), and had multiple hits in nine of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.